Action and Perception as Divergence Minimization: Conclusion

 We introduce a general objective for action and perception of intelligent agents, based on minimizing the KL divergence.
 To unify the two processes, we formulate them as joint KL minimization with a shared target distribution.
 This target distribution is the probabilistic model under which the agent infers its representations and expresses the agent's preferences over system configurations.
 We summarize the key takeaways as follows:

 \begin{itemize} \itempar{Unified objective for action and perception} Divergence minimization with an expressive target maximizes the mutual information between latents and inputs.
 This leads to inferring representations that are informative of past inputs and exploration of future inputs that are informative of the representations.
 To optimize a consistent objective that does not change over time, any latent representation should be accompanied by a corresponding exploration term. \itempar{Understanding of latent variables for decision making} Different latents lead to different objective terms.
 Latent representations are never observed, leading to both representation learning and information gain exploration.
 Actions and skills become observed over time and thus do not encourage representation learning but lead to generalized empowerment and skill discovery. \itempar{Adaptive agents through expressive world models} Divergence minimization agents with an expressive target find niches where they can accurately predict their inputs and that they can inhabit despite external perturbations.
 The niches correspond to the inputs that the agent can learn to understand, which is facilitated by the exploration terms.
 This suggests designing powerful world models as a path toward building autonomous agents, without the need for task rewards. \itempar{General recipe for designing novel objectives} When introducing new agent objectives, we recommend deriving them from the joint KL by choosing a latent structure and target.
 For information maximizing agents, the target is an expressive model, leaving different latent structures to be explored.
-Deriving novel objectives from the joint KL facilitates comparison, renders explicit the target distribution, and highlights the intrinsic objective terms needed to reach that distribution. \itempar{Discovering new families of agent objectives} Our work shows that a family of representation learning and exploration objectives can be derived from minimizing a joint KL between the system and a target distribution.
+Deriving novel objectives from the joint KL facilitates comparison, renders explicit the target distribution, and highlights the intrinsic objective terms needed to reach that distribution. \itempar{Scalable objective for active inference} We connect the deep reinforcement learning and active inference literature.
+The joint KL is simpler and overcomes scalability limitations of typical active inference implementations, as evidenced by the many practically successful methods discussed in this paper.
+At the same time, the joint KL with latent representations contributes the expected information gain to the typical deep reinforcement learning objectives. \itempar{Discovering new families of agent objectives} Our work shows that a family of representation learning and exploration objectives can be derived from minimizing a joint KL between the system and a target distribution.
 Different divergence measures give rise to new families of such agent objectives that could be easier to optimize or converge to better optima for infeasible targets.
 We leave exploring those objective families and comparing them empirically as future work. \end{itemize}